Abstract

 (A Courtly Story for Reading About Our Lord’s Robe, how miraculously it came to belong to a king (called Orendel), who brought it to Trier and there enclosed it in a sarcophagus, which has now been rediscovered in Emperor Maximilian’s time.)

-The title is in itself a condensed thing biography, recounting key points of the robe’s story and bringing it up to the present day of the rediscovery of a relic in a Trier altar.18 The first 150 of 3,900 verses of the text indeed consist of a succinct account of the robe’s travels.
+The first 150 of 3,900 verses of the text indeed consist of a succinct account of the robe’s travels.
 This gives the robe quasi-human status and the impression that it has its own trajectory by simply following its path, rather than that of Orendel.
 We first hear that St Helen fashions the robe from wool that the Virgin Mary had spun.
 It is woven as one piece that is not sewn together and cannot be fastened or taken apart.
 Christ then wears it during his fasting in the desert and also on the cross.
 After the crucifixion, an old Jewish man is given the robe by Herod in return for his services.
 He takes it away and washes it, but on Christ’s orders the blood-stains do not wash out.
 Having witnessed this, Herod wants the robe out of sight; and it is hidden in a stone sarcophagus, which the Jewish man drives 72 miles out to sea and throws it into the water.
 But a merman breaks the sarcophagus and swims with the robe for three days to a beach in a different land, where the robe hides for eight years.
 In the ninth year, the robe resurfaces and a pilgrim finds it on the beach.
 When the blood stains once more do not come out, he recognizes it as Christ’s and therefore too valuable to be worn by humans, and throws it back into the sea.
-A whale swallows it at once and carries it in his stomach for another eight years, until Orendel catches the whale and finds the robe.
+A whale swallows it at once and carries it in his stomach for another eight years, until Orendel catches the whale and finds the robe.The fact that the text’s attention stays with the robe rather than with the humans who handle it is enough to give the impression that the robe moves from one place to the other.
+Though it cannot self-propel, which would be a supernatural or quasi-human kind of agency, it changes location due to its interaction with humans, with the sea, the merman and the whale.
+As Winkelsträter has indicated, it can usefully be understood as a “wandering thing”, a term coined by Michael Niehaus for a thing that features prominently in a range of stories and films:

 „[D]as wandernde Ding ist eben nicht dasselbe wie das von Hand zu Hand gehende Ding.
 Es geht nicht auf in den Akten, die Subjekte mit ihm vollziehen können, weil es einen eigenen Weg hat.
 Aus der Sicht der Geschichte, in der das wandernde Ding figuriert, ist es das Ding selbst, das wandert.
 Mag es auch den Besitzer oder den Eigentümer wechseln, aus der Sicht der Geschichte wird es niemandem gehört haben.
-Es ist, gleichsam als Subjekt der Geschichte, mehr als nur Objekt und gehört – wie alles, was wandert – nur sich selbst.“19
+Es ist, gleichsam als Subjekt der Geschichte, mehr als nur Objekt und gehört – wie alles, was wandert – nur sich selbst.“

 (The wandering thing is just not the same as the thing passing from hand to hand.
 It is not summed up by the acts that subjects can carry out with it, because it has its own path.
 From the perspective of the story in which the wandering thing features, it is the thing itself that wanders.
 May it change owners or holders, from the perspective of the story it will have belonged to nobody.
 It is, as the subject of the story (as it were), more than just an object and belongs, like everything that wanders, only to itself.)